DuckbillGroup/onboarding/README.md

 ## Prerequisites

 You'll need the [AWS CLI](https://aws.amazon.com/cli/) installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for your target AWS account.
-Your AWS user will need to have privileges to create IAM roles and policies in your target account.
+Your AWS user will need to have privileges to create IAM roles and policies as well as Billing & Cost Management Exports in your target account.

 ## Creating Resources